jyanf/ReplayInputView--/docs/README.md

 #### Customization:
 以下为自定义部分：

-2 types of customization is recommended:
+2 types of customization are recommended:

   - `<sublayout class="suwako" inherit="Player"><sublayout/>`
     The system will check if there's compatible name for current character, so it's possible to override default layout of a character.